gthvn1/rocframe/README.md

 ## Setting up the network

 The project uses a veth pair inside a network namespace for testing.
-Use the **setup-net** recipe to create the namespace and start an interactive shell inside it: `just setup-net`
+Use the **setup-network** recipe to create the namespace and start an interactive shell inside it: `just setup-network`

 - This will create a veth pair:
   - net interface (default: veth0)